jetsonhacks/JHLidarLite/README.md

 $ sudo apt-get install libi2c-dev i2c-tools

-Here's the wiring on the Jetson TK1 for the test case:

-Appears as 0x6b on i2c bus 1
+The Lidar-Lite appears as 0x6b on i2c bus 1 on the Jetson TK1 with this wiring:

 <blockquote><p>VCC J3A1-1  (+)    5V<br>
 GND J3A1-14 (-)<br>